Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Candidate spin liquids for kagome Heisenberg antiferromagnet

-We have noted that there are 20 different Abrikosov-fermion (\fsr) mean-field states and 8 different Schwinger-boson (\bsr) mean-field states of $Z_2$ spin liquids on the kagome lattice.
-Here we will argue that one state is the most promising candidate from the following two criteria (i) energetics, as elaborated below and (ii) the requirement that the phase to be connected to a $q=0$ magnetically ordered state via a continuous transition.
-This candidate is $Q_1=Q_2$ Schwinger-boson state, or equivalently $Z_2[0,\pi]\beta$ Abrikosov-fermion state.
+We have noted that there are 20 different Abrikosov-fermion mean-field (\fsr) states and 8 different SBMF (\bsr) states of symmetric spin-1/2 $Z_2$ spin liquids on the kagome lattice.
+Here we will argue that one state is the most promising candidate for kagome Heisenberg model from the following two criteria (i) energetics, as elaborated below; and (ii) the requirement that the phase to be connected to a $q=0$ magnetically ordered state via a continuous transition.
+This candidate is $Q_1=Q_2$ SBMF state in Schwinger boson representation, or equivalently $Z_2[0,\pi]\beta$ state in Abrikosov fermion representation.

-Numerical studies on the kagome lattice Heisenberg antiferromagnet supplemented by a 2nd neighbor antiferromagnetic coupling ($J_2$) reveal that\cite{Yan2012a} on increasing $J_2$, the quantum spin liquid phase is initially further stabilized, before undergoing a transition\cite{Yan2012a} into a $q=0$ magnetic order around $J_2\simeq0.2 J_1$.
+Numerical studies on the kagome lattice Heisenberg antiferromagnet supplemented by a 2nd neighbor antiferromagnetic coupling ($J_2$) reveal that\cite{Yan2012a} on increasing $J_2$, the quantum spin liquid phase is initially further stabilized, before undergoing a transition\cite{Yan2012a} into a ${\bf q}=0$ magnetic order around $J_2\simeq0.2 J_1$.
 Since the correlation length increases as the transition is approached, it is likely to be second order.
 The $q=0$ magnetic order is a coplanar magnetic ordered state in which the three sublattices have spins aligned along three directions at 120 degrees to one another.
-The Schwinger-boson state that naturally accounts for this is the $Q_1=Q_2$ state in \Ref{Sachdev1992}, where under condensation of bosonic spinons the $q=0$ magnetic order develops via a continuous transition in the O(4) universality class\cite{Chubukov1994a}.
+The Schwinger-boson state that naturally accounts for this is the $Q_1=Q_2$ state in \Ref{Sachdev1992}, where under condensation of bosonic spinons the ${\bf q}=0$ magnetic order develops via a continuous transition in the O(4) universality class\cite{Chubukov1994a}.
 Furthermore, variational permanent wavefunctions\cite{Tay2011} based on the $Q_1=Q_2$ state were shown to give very competitive energies in particular for small and positive $J_2$, establishing it as a contending state.